Stocks nosedive as coronavirus overshadows strong jobs report

 Continue Reading Below

-The Dow Jones Industrial Average fell 773 points, or 2.95 percent, in the opening minutes of trading while the S&P 500 and Nasdaq Composite dropped 2.88 percent and 2.97 percent, respectively.
+The Dow Jones Industrial Average fell by as many as 894.66 points, or 3.4 percent while the S&P 500 and Nasdaq Composite dropped 3.6 percent and 3.4 percent, respectively.

 Markets saw little reaction to the February payroll report, which showed the U.S. economy added 273,000 positions as the unemployment rate slipped to 3.5 percent.
 Wall Street economists surveyed by Refintiv were expecting the addition of 175,000 jobs with an unemployment rate of 3.6 percent.